roffs/curriculum-vitae/readme.md

 ### THOUGHTWORKS March 2020 - August 2023

-Worked as a full-stack software engineer consultant across multiple projects with three different clients, where the goal were not only to implement and deliver solutions, but also help the client adapt some best practices on their ways of working such as agile methodologies, test driven development, CI/CD, pair programming and a feedback culture.
+Worked as a full-stack software engineer consultant across multiple projects with three different clients, where the goals were not only to implement and deliver solutions, but also help the client adapt some best practices on their ways of working such as agile methodologies, test driven development, CI/CD, pair programming and a feedback culture.

 - #### German  online retailer & e-commerce